lprhodes/homebridge-broadlink-rm/README.md

 ### switch-multi

-Turn the switch on and the switch will send each hex code in the provided array until.
+Turn the switch on and the switch will send each hex code in the provided array.
 It then turns itself off automatically.
 You can also set the interval between each send.

 key | description | example | default
 --- | ----------- | ------- | -------